nasheomirro/react-polymorphed/README.md

 <Button className="oi" /> // error: className doesn't exist in button props.
 ```

-If you wanted to have users be able to pass `className` anyways, like say to override or to add then you can simply provide it on your additional props:
+If you wanted to have users be able to pass `className` anyways, like say to override the default `className`, then you could just place it on your props:

 ```tsx
 const Button: PolymorphicComponent<